Tonight (Renée Geyer album)

 Tonight is the twelfth studio album by Australian soul and R&B singer Renée Geyer.
 The album was released in April 2005 and peaked at number 56 on the ARIA Charts.

-At the ARIA Music Awards of 2005, the album was nominated for ARIA Award for Best Adult Contemporary Album.
+At the ARIA Music Awards of 2005, the album was nominated for Best Adult Contemporary Album.

 Reception

 Bernard Zuel from Sydney Morning Herald said; "While holding true to a core of soul and R&B, this album fires off in multiple directions, both modern and rich in history." adding "With the unlikely but inspired choice of producer Magoo (best known for his work with rock acts such as Midnight Oil and Regurgitator) as co-conspirator, Geyer ensures there are clever, subtle but telling moments scattered everywhere."